I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_msfc_targetevent.md

 ## Members

-`DiscoveredPortWWN`

-Contains a worldwide name that indicates the remote port for which the event occurred.

 `EventType`

 Indicates the type of the event.
 The values that can be assigned to this member are defined by the <a href="https://msdn.microsoft.com/528e5eaa-aaeb-4e5b-a4b2-0f518fcd79ee">EVENT_TYPE_QUALIFIERS</a> WMI class qualifier.